 Service & Facilities

 There are 49 rooms and suites.
-Each is completely unique.
+Each is unique.
 Ours must have been in one of the oldest buildings with walls that were partially painted and partially revealed old murals from the past.
-The floor was red stone and there was a separate, smaller room to the side for our boy to sleep in.
+The floor was a red stone, and there was a separate, smaller room to the side for our boy to sleep in.
 An attic hideaway overlooking the rooftops.

 Top-floor suites are apparently spacious with terraces and sun loungers- perfect for relaxing under the sun.

 Food & Drink